Will-Griffiths-Ireland/Mars-Colony-One/README.md

 ![Navigation bar](./docs/images/nav1.png)

-When a user mouses over the links they chnage orange and have a white glow
+When a user mouses over the links they change orange and have a white glow

 ![Navigation bar2](./docs/images/nav2.png)

 #### *Mobile/Tablet*

 On lower resolution screens the menu is hidden and replaced with a "burger" menu.
-I had played with other types of icons but felt they led to a confusing experince for the user.
+I had played with other types of icons but felt they led to a confusing experience for the user.

 ![Navigation mobile](./docs/images/nav-mobile1.png)